thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 any of the examples/wallet templates (but I'm not Java fluent, so maybe PEBKAC). -@harding -->

-Dash Core also include a hardcoded list of IP addresses and port numbers to several dozen nodes which were active around the time that particular version of the software was first released.
+Dash Core also includes a hardcoded list of IP addresses and port numbers to several dozen nodes which were active around the time that particular version of the software was first released.
+Starting with Dash Core 0.12.3, masternodes are used for the seed list since they must remain online to receive their portion of the block reward (good availability) and must be compliant with consensus rules (reliable).
 Dash Core will start attempting to connect to these nodes if none of the DNS seed servers have responded to a query within 60 seconds, providing an automatic fallback option.

 As a manual fallback option, Dash Core also provides several